QianfengClarkShen/lbus_axis_converter/README.md

 ### Latency

-AXI4-Stream to LBUS Latency: 0 cycle or 1 cycle (depends on if TX register is chosen)
+AXI4-Stream to LBUS Latency: 0 cycle or 1 cycle (depends on if TX register is enabled)

-LBUS to AXI4-Stream Latency: 0 cycle
+LBUS to AXI4-Stream Latency: 0 cycle or 1 cycle (depends on if RX register is enabled)

 ### Clock Frequency